Welcome Students and Visitors!

 Prospective students are invited to attend a Teacher Education Admissions Information Session to learn more about teacher education programs, admission requirements, application steps, and Q & A time.

 Secondary Education offers two professional teacher preparation programs for those wishing to teach in middle and/or high school.
-There are many options on academic subjects to teach- see the list of qualifying endorsements and additional endorsements.
+There are many options on academic subjects to teach- see the list of qualifying and additional endorsements.
 The curriculum is a carefully sequenced professional, comprehensive program with a learning and field-focused experience.
 Students who successfully complete Secondary Education programs are recommended for residency teacher certification in the state of Washington.

 For undergraduate students who want to begin their teacher education program while completing their approved academic endorsable major, or those pursuing a BAE degree.